Vermont Workers’ Compensation Lawyers

 Almost every ongoing workers’ compensation case we’ve evaluated – even just as favors for family and friends – have displayed inadequate compensation as required by the Work Comp Acts.
 For example, we have had people bring proposed settlements to us for review just prior to signing them, and almost always find tremendous omissions amounting to thousands of dollars.
 Some of them are obviously incorrect impairment ratings by some of the usual culprits (many times no impairment rating has been done at all!).
 Often times, huge portions of disability benefits haven’t been paid, and medical bills remain open because the company simply didn’t bother to pay them or erroneously argued they were unrelated.
 Vocational Rehabilitation hasn’t been offered when required.
 Most importantly, the insurance company fails to make a proper accounting of future medical expenses, and when the settlement is signed, the employee has no other recourse.

 If your claim is open and being adjusted, have a workers’ compensation attorney review it.
-Sabbeth Law offers free analysis and consultations.
+Vermont personal injury attorney at Sabbeth Law offers free analysis and consultations.
 Hopefully, all is well and you can check back in with us as you see fit.
 The value of peace of mind in learning your claim is going properly, or, alternatively, catching issues before the horse is all the way out of the barn and running amok, is well worth your time and is free.

 We specialize in workers’ compensation cases throughout Vermont.
 If you would like to discuss your case or potential claim, call us at 802-457-1111 or click here.
 We will be more than happy to speak with you free of charge.
 If we do not take your case, we will do our best to give you direction.